GLOBAL MARKETS-Global shares fall, oil rises in volatile trading after Russia oil ban | Headlines

 "Given Europe's relatively high dependence on energy supplies from Russia, such a move, if it materializes, would have major economic and geopolitical ramifications," he said.
 The news added to volatility in the markets and stoked fears of inflation rising as European and other economies cooled.

-Gold extended its rally towards a record high on Tuesday, after investors made a beeline for the traditional safe-haven metal on mounting fears around the Russia-Ukraine crisis.
-Prices of spot gold rose 2.6% to $2,049.31 an ounce.
-The London Metal Exchange (LME) halted nickel trading on Tuesday after prices doubled in just hours to a record $100,000 per ton, fueled by a race to cover short positions.
+Gold held near record highs on Tuesday, after investors made a beeline for the traditional safe-haven metal on mounting fears around the Russia-Ukraine crisis.
+Spot gold dropped 0.1% to $2,050.97 an ounce.
+The London Metal Exchange (LME) halted nickel trading on Tuesday after prices doubled in just hours to a record $100,000 per tonne, fueled by a race to cover short positions.

 UBS Global Wealth Management recommended a neutral stance on equities and advised clients to hold commodities, energy stocks and the U.S. dollar as portfolio hedges in the short term.
 The rally in oil and other commodities has heightened investor fears about global inflation.
 Data this week is expected to show the U.S. consumer price index climbed a stratospheric 7.9% on a year-on-year basis in February, up from 7.5% in January.